KennyHT/learn-kubernetes/labs/1-setup.md

 ## Bash completion for kubectl

-THe kubectl CLI is huge and the completion functionality will help save time and help you learn.
+The kubectl CLI is huge and the completion functionality will help save time and help you learn.

 For this to work, you need `bash-completion` installed by homebrew by running: